22 Paying the Price

 “Father, what are you going to do?” asked Conall.

 He looked at his son, with his jaw set.
 “We’re blowing everything up.
 The McKanzels can have the island, but nothing more.
-Harloe, when Caleb is on board the Molly Red and you see us in the open waters, return to the island and light the kegs.
+Brie, when Caleb is on board the Molly Red and you see us in the open waters, return to the island and ignite the kegs.
 Then sail to Mercil’s smaller port on the west side.”

 Captain Munro dismissed the crew of the Willowese.
 He turned to those remaining.
 “I’m taking the skiff out to meet Jeera.”